focuslabllc/craft-cheat-sheet/README.md

 When you add a new Field in the Control Panel, The Craft Field Cheat Sheet is ready to show you the new sample code right away.
 It's designed to be a template you setup alongside your other templates.
 We recommend you put it in a location such as `templates/cheatsheet.html` so you can easily access it in your browser while you work.
 You would simply open `yourdomain.com/cheatsheet` and you're ready to rock.

+You can view a static sample of the Cheat Sheet at the following link: <http://shared.focus.build/craft-cheat-sheet/>

 ## Visual Overview